SDPM-lab/Codeigniter4-Roadrunner/dev/README.md

     num_workers: 1
 ```

 Since Roadrunner-Worker lasts inside RAMs, HTTP requests will reuse Workers to process.
-Hence we need to test the stability under the environment with only one worker to prove that it can work properly under several workers.
+Hence, we need to test the stability under the environment with only one worker to prove that it can work properly under several workers.

 Next, you have to open a terminal and cd to the root directory, type the commands below to run the Roadrunner server: